 - 05_Personal Data Form - Last Name, Given Name

 - 06_Passport Photo - Last Name, Given Name

 - 07_Birth Certificate - Last Name, Given Name

 - 08_Dissertation Proposal - Last Name, Given Name

 - 09_Marriage Certificate - Last Name, Given Name (For Married Female Applicants only)

 - 10_GWA Computation Form Undergrad and Masters - Last Name, Given Name (One sheet each for undergrad and masters; one sheet per degree, but only 1 Excel file will be submitted; please refer to "Application Forms" tab to download the GWA Computation Form.

 To get GWA, multiply each grade in your course by the number of units for that course.
 Add all the results of each of these, then divide the sum by the total number of units (excluding PE and NSTP).
 View sample computation.

-All items except 07 and 09 must be submitted online or or before 7 November 2020 (for January 2021 intake).
+All items except 07 and 09 must be submitted online or or before the deadline.
 But if items 07 and 09 are available, please include them in the online submission.

 If you already have them, do not open and scan the recommendation forms.
 They will be submitted—still sealed—later on.